LispCookbook/cl-cookbook/emacs-ide.md

 Additionnaly, use `M-x check-parens` to spot malformed s-exps and `C-c C-]` (`slime-close-all-parens-in-sexp`) to insert the required number of closing parenthesis.

+There are additional packages that can make your use of parens easier:

+- `M-x show-paren-mode`, a built-in Emacs mode: it toggles the visualization of matching parenthesis.
+When enabled, place the cursor on a paren and you'll see the other paren it matches with.
+You can initialize it in your Emacs init file with `(show-paren-mode t)`.
+It is a global minor mode (it will work for all buffers, all languages).
+- when evil-mode (the vim layer) is enabled, you can use the `%` key to go to the matchin paren.
+- `M-x electric-pair-mode`, a built-in Emacs mode: when enabled, typing an open parenthesis automatically inserts the corresponding closing parenthesis, and vice versa.
+(Likewise for brackets, etc.).
+If the region is active, the parentheses (brackets, etc.) are inserted around the region instead.
+- you could use [Paredit (animated guide)](http://danmidwood.com/content/2014/11/21/animated-paredit.html) to automatically insert parentheses in pairs,
+- or [lispy-mode](https://github.com/abo-abo/lispy), like Paredit, but a key triggers an action when the cursor is placed right before or right after a parentheses.

 ##### Code completion